Skip to the content

 The project is looking for rams with Estimated Breeding Values (EBVs) in the top 20% of the breed.
 Natural service sires should be shearlings or stock rams with a known, high health status.
 Older stock rams are welcome providing they are fit and fertile.
 RamCompare will also purchase frozen semen in batches of 30 doses for use via artificial insemination (AI).

 We use an online nomination site where full breeder and ram details can be provided.
-There are two specific websites, one for nominations of semen for Artificial Insemination (AI) sires and one for the nomination of rams for sale for use as natural service sires.
-Nominations close in March and we select a team of around 70 rams from 200 +ram submissions.
+There are two specific forms, one for nominations of semen for Artificial Insemination (AI) sires and one for the nomination of rams for sale for use as natural service sires.
+Nominations close in May and we select a team of around 70 rams from over 200 ram submissions.
 Selections are based on ram performance and pedigree criteria.

-Now beginning its eighth year, RamCompare has tested 401 terminal sire rams, producing more than 38,500 lambs from commercial ewes, mated using artificial insemination (AI) or natural service.
+Now beginning its ninth year, RamCompare has tested 468 terminal sire rams, producing more than 44,000 lambs from commercial ewes, mated using artificial insemination (AI) or natural service.

-Pedigree terminal sire breeders are encouraged to submit ram nominations to RamCompare, the national progeny test, as the project enters an exciting new phase.
-Nominations are now open and close on 12 May 2023.
+Pedigree terminal sire breeders are encouraged to submit ram nominations to RamCompare, the national progeny test.
+Nominations open in February and close on 17 May 2024.

 All successful candidates are contacted directly so that confirmation can be agreed.
 We then contact all other breeders to thank them for their support and confirm that the selection process is complete.